Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The hard truth: Grandfathering feels kind but creates poison:

-• You resent the subsidy (working at a loss for them while new clients pay the full rate)
+You resent the subsidy because you are working at a loss for them while new clients pay full rates.

-• They resist future increases (conditioned to special treatment)
+They resist future increases because you have trained them to expect special treatment.

-• You’re literally transferring $2,400 monthly from your family to theirs
+You are literally transferring $2,400/month from your family to theirs.

 The active theft mindset:

-Every day you wait to implement a 30-day notice with these 10 clients, you’re stealing from your future self.
+Every day you delay sending a 30‑day notice to these 10 clients, you are taking money from your future self.

-Better approach: 30-day notice to everyone.
-If they can’t afford an increase, offer a downsell tier (different scope at a lower price).
-But the same service at the old price?
-That’s active revenue abandonment.
+A better approach is to give a 30‑day notice to everyone.
+If some clients cannot afford the new rate, offer a downsell tier with a different scope at a lower price.
+Keeping the same service at the old rate is not loyalty; it is choosing active revenue abandonment.

 Expected outcome: 60-70% take new pricing.
 20-30% move to downsell.
 10% leave.